Farmers Insurance: Auto, Home, and Renters

 Since its founding, Farmers expanded its reach by adding more products to its portfolio.
 In 1988, the insurer was acquired by an American company that would later become part of Zurich Insurance Group, a Swiss corporation.

-Following the turn of the century, Farmers has enjoyed a lot of success and growth.
+Following the turn of the century, the provider has enjoyed a lot of success and growth.
 Notable achievements include some acquisitions, major sponsorships, and steady corporate growth.
 The company acquired Bristol West Insurance Group in 2007 and 21st Century Insurance in 2009.
 Since 2010, it’s sponsored the Farmers Insurance Open PGA Tournament in Torrey Pines.

 Customer Satisfaction